Protect Yourself, Your Family, and Your Property

 Flooding cannot always be stopped, and in many cases should not be prevented, but flood hazards can be reduced.
 Flood mitigation includes steps that can be taken to minimize or reduce the impacts of flooding on people and human development.
 Different mitigation measures are appropriate in different situations.
 Review the categories below to see how you can prepare for flooding and determine mitigation strategies appropriate for your property and family.

 Story County is part of the Story County Multi-Jurisdictional Multi-Hazard Mitigation Plan available at http://www.storycountyiowa.gov/966/Story-County-Hazard-Mitigation-Plan (the document is large so please be patient as it downloads).
-The best way to save lives and protect property is to reduce our risk to the hazards we face.
-Through the efforts of the Hazard Mitigation Planning Committee that included representatives from most of the communities and school districts in Story County, we developed the Story County Multi-Jurisdictional Multi-Hazard Mitigation Plan.
-It's a tool to help jurisdictions identify the risk they face and develop strategies to reduce these risk.
+The best way to save lives and protect property is to reduce the risk of the hazards we face.
+Through the efforts of the Hazard Mitigation Planning Committee which included representatives from most of the communities and school districts in Story County, we developed the Story County Multi-Jurisdictional Multi-Hazard Mitigation Plan.
+It's a tool to help jurisdictions identify the risk they face and develop strategies to reduce these risks.
 It also meets the requirements of the Disaster Mitigation Act of 2000 (DMA200) which qualifies participating jurisdictions to be eligible to receive pre-disaster mitigation funds that may be made available in the wake of federally-declared disasters.

 - What to do BEFORE a flood

 - What to do DURING a flood

 - Post-Flood Operating Procedures

 Are you in a Special Flood Hazard Area?
 Visit Know Your Flood Hazard to learn more.